Lake Tahoe Skiing

 Acres: 2,000 Elevation: 6,640 - 8,852

-To get to Sierra-At-Tahoe from Sacramento, head east on I-50 about 83 miles.
+To get to Sierra-at-Tahoe from Sacramento, head east on Hwy.
+50 about 83 miles.
 From South Lake Tahoe, take Hwy.
-50 west 12 miles, or hop the hourly free shuttle from various locations.
+50 west 12 miles.
+Shuttle services may be available during peak season.

 Kirkwood Ski and Summer Resort